Bug report #5475

 Actually this is a provider concern.
 The provider has the ability to know what kind of PK it is, hasn'it?
 So I imagine it could remove the duplicated value from PK in case the PK is a sequence, and let the RDBMS manage the correct insertion.

-#12 Updated by Jürgen Fischer almost 12 years ago
+#12 Updated by Jürgen Fischer over 12 years ago

 Giovanni Allegri wrote: